StarRocks/starrocks/table_design/Data_model.md

 # Data models

+Data models - done

+You must specify a data model and define one or more columns as a sort key at table creation.
+This way, when data is initially loaded into the table that you created, StarRocks can sort, process, and store the data based on the sort key.
+This topic describes the data models that StarRocks provides to meet your varying business requirements.

+## Basic concepts

+### Data models

-StarRocks provides the following four data models based on the mapping between ingested data and actually stored data: Duplicate Key, Aggregate Key, Unique Key, and Primary Key.
-StarRocks uses the dimension columns of a table as sort keys for that table.
-Sort keys in StarRocks have the following advantages over traditional primary keys:
+StarRocks provides four data models: Duplicate Key, Aggregate Key, Unique Key, and Primary Key.
+These four data models are well suited to a wide range of data analytics scenarios such as log analysis, data aggregation and analysis, and real-time data analysis.

-- All sort key columns and primary key columns are dimension columns.
+### Sort keys

+When you create a table, you can specify one or more columns based on which StarRocks sorts, processes, and stores the data loaded in to that table.
+The one or more columns that you specified comprise the sort key.
+These columns are referred to as sort key columns.
+The sort key is usually created on dimension columns that are frequently used as filter conditions for queries, because this can accelerate queries.
+In the Duplicate Key model, the sort key is created on columns that are used to sort data, and is defined by using the `DUPLICATE KEY` keyword.
+In the Aggregate Key model, the sort key is created on columns that are used to aggregate data, and is defined by using the `AGGREGATE KEY` keyword.
+In the Unique Key model or Primary Key model, the sort key is created on columns on which unique constraints are enforced, and is defined by using the `PRIMARY KEY` or `UNIQUE KEY` keyword.

+Compared with traditional primary keys, sort keys in StarRocks have the following characteristics:

+- Sort keys are usually created on dimension columns that are frequently used as filter conditions for queries.

-- Sort keys do not need to be unique.
-Duplicate sort keys are allowed.
+- In the Duplicate Key model, sort keys do not need to be created on columns on which unique constraints are enforced.
+In the Aggregate Key model, Unique Key model, and Primary Key model, however, sort keys must be created on columns on which unique constraints are enforced.

-- The columns of a table are clustered and stored in sort key order.
+- StarRocks tables use clustered storage.
+This means that the values in each column of a table are stored in sorted order based on the sort key that you specified for the table.

-- Sort keys support shortkey indexes.
+- Prefix indexes can be generated based on sort keys.

+## Precautions

+- Sort key columns must be defined prior to the other columns in the statement for table creation.

+- The order of sort key columns in the statement for table creation specifies the order of the conditions based on which the rows in the table are sorted.

+- The length of the prefix index for a table is limited to 36 bytes.
+If the total length of the sort key columns exceeds 36 bytes, StarRocks stores only the first few sort key columns within the length limit for the prefix index.

-When StarRocks populates a table with multiple ingested rows whose primary keys are duplicate, it processes the table in one of the following ways depending on which data model is used by the table:
+- If the records to be loaded into a table have the same primary key, StarRocks processes and stores the records based on the data model of the table:

-- Duplicate Key
+  - Duplicate Key model

-If StarRocks can find the same rows in the table, it maps the ingested rows to the found rows in one-to-one relationships.
-You can retrieve all ingested data.
+    StarRocks loads each of the records as a separate row into the table.
+After the data load is complete, the table contains rows that have the same primary key, and the rows map the source records in a one-to-one relationship.
+You can recall all historical data that you loaded.

-- Aggregate Key
+  - Aggregate Key model

-  If StarRocks cannot find the same rows in the table, it invokes an aggregate function to merge the metric columns of the ingested rows into one row.
-You can retrieve the accumulative results of all ingested data.
-However, you cannot retrieve all ingested data.
+    StarRocks aggregates the records into one record and loads the aggregated record as a row into the table.
+After the loading is complete, the table does not contain rows that have the same primary key.
+You can recall the aggregation results of all historical data that you loaded.
+However, you cannot recall all historical data.

-- Unique Key or Primary Key
+  - Unique Key model and Primary Key model

-  The table has a unique primary key.
-StarRocks replaces the rows whose primary keys are duplicate with the ingested rows.
-The result is similar to a group of most recent data returned by the REPLACE aggregate function when you call the function on a table that uses the Aggregate Key model.

-Take note of the following points:

-- Sort key columns must be defined prior to metric columns in a table creation statement.

-- The order of sort key columns in a table creation statement specifies the order of the conditions based on which the rows in the table are sorted.

-- Shortkey indexes on sort keys are created on columns whose names are prefixed.

-This topic describes the characteristics and scenarios of the data models to help you choose a data model that is well suited to your business scenario.
+    StarRocks replaces each newly loaded record with the previously loaded record and retains only the most recently loaded record as a row in the table.
+After the loading is complete, the table does not contain rows that have the same primary key.
+The Unique Key model and the Primary Key model can be considered a special Aggregate Key model in which the REPLACE aggregate function is specified for metric columns to return the most recent record among a group of records that have the same primary key.

 ## Duplicate Key model

+The Duplicate Key model is the default data model at the creation of tables in StarRocks.

+When you create a table that uses the Duplicate Key model, you can define a sort key for that table.
+If the filter conditions for queries contain the sort key columns, StarRocks can quickly filter the data of the table to accelerate the queries.
+The Duplicate Key model allows you to append new data to the table.
+However, it does not allow you to modify the existing data in the table.

 ### Scenarios

-The Duplicate Key model is the default data model for tables in StarRocks.

-The Duplicate Key model is suitable for scenarios that have the following characteristics:
+The Duplicate Key model is suitable for the following scenarios:

-- Raw data, such as raw logs and raw operation records, must be retained for analysis.
+- Analyze raw data, such as raw logs and raw operation records.
-- Query methods are flexible.
-You do not need to predefine a query method.
-Additionally, if traditional preaggregate methods are used, the data requested by queries is difficult to fetch.
+- Query data by using various methods without the need to be limited to preaggregate methods.
-- Most of the source data is log data or time series data, which is written in append-only mode.
-The data is infrequently updated and does not change much after it is ingested.
+- Load log data or time series data.
+New data is written in append-only mode, and existing data never changes.

-### How it works

-You can specify sort key columns for a table.
-If you do not explicitly specify sort key columns for a table, StarRocks selects a few default columns as sort key columns for the table.
-This way, StarRocks can quickly filter data to reduce query latencies if the sort key columns can be used as filter conditions.

-> Note: If you load two identical rows into a table that uses the Duplicate Key model, StarRocks considers the two identical rows to be two distinct rows.

-### How to use it

-By default, each table that you create in StarRocks uses the Duplicate Key model.
-Sort key columns support shortkey indexes, based on which data can be quickly filtered.
-You can place the definitions of the dimension columns that are frequently used as filter conditions prior to the definitions of the other columns.
-For example, if a specific type of event over a specific time range is frequently queried, you can specify event time and event type as sort keys.

-The following example shows how to create a table that uses the Duplicate Key model.
-In the table creation statement, `DUPLICATE KEY(event_time, event_type)` specifies that the Duplicate Key model is used and specifies the sort keys that you want to use.
-Note that the definitions of sort key columns are prior to the definitions of the other columns.
+### Create a table

+Suppose that you want to analyze the event data over a specific time range.
+In this example, create a table named `detail` and define `event_time` and `event_type` as sort key columns.

+The statement for creating the table is as follows:

 ```SQL
 CREATE TABLE IF NOT EXISTS detail (